kandelvijaya/kandelvijayacom/_drafts/2016-10-05-swift3-why-anyhashable-how-does-it-work-internally.md

     iHA == sHA     // FALSE
     iHA == i2HA    // TRUE :: Lookout

 As you can see, although the first comparion looks correct, the second one is somewhat a lie. **Swift is TypeSafe**.
 "A Int with 12 is not equal with Int8 with 12."
-The underlying memory representation are different and it should not be equal although it seems.
+The underlying memory representation are different and it should not be equal.
+Although it seems.
 With our implementation of Any2Hashable we completely ignored the underlying type for sake of brevity.
 However, Swift standard library goes in length to fix this subtle fact.

     let swiftInt64Hashable = Int(12) as AnyHashable
     let swiftInt8Hashable = Int8(12) as AnyHashable